Bakrog/subtask2/README.md

 <details>
 <summary><strong>Feature documentation</strong> (click to expand)</summary>

-### 1. `return` - Command return instructions (supports chaining)
+### 1. `return` - Command return instructions or the old 'look again' trick

-Tell the main agent exactly what to do after a command completes:
+Tell the main agent exactly what to do after a command completes, supports chaining

 ```yaml
 ---